Eye Injury

 If your child has any of the following:

-• Pupils not equal in size after the injury
+• Pupils not round or equal in size

 • Severe eye pain